-Huggies vs Pampers diapers the biggest debate in diaper history.
-With the brands being every parents go-to brands with a first child it is no wonder you’d like to know who the winner is and which diaper brand will come out on top.
+Huggies vs Pampers diapers are the biggest debate in diaper history.
+With the brands being every parent’s go-to brand with a first child it is no wonder you’d like to know who the winner is and which diaper brand will come out on top.

 Ready let’s get right into it.

 This post may contain affiliate links.
 For my full disclosure see here.

 |Huggies Snug & Dry||Huggies Little Snugglers||Huggies Little Movers||Huggies Little Movers Plus|

 |Sizes: Newborn – 6||Sizes: Preemie – 6||Sizes: 3-6||Sizes 3-6|

 Is Huggies better than Pampers diapers?
 We’ll let you decide who the overall winner is.
 Huggies has 4 big products with only one of them being available in the premie size.

 |Pampers Baby Dry||Pampers Swaddlers||Pampers Cruisers||Pampers Swaddlers Overnight||Pampers Pure|

 |Sizes: Newborn – 6||Sizes: Preemie- 6||Sizes: 3-7||Sizes: 3-6||Sizes: Preemie -6|